Career and Technical Education Pathways

 AP Computer Science

 This class is designed for students who plan to pursue a career that relies on computer technology.
 No computer programming experience is necessary; however, completion of Introduction to Computer Science and a strong math background will help assure success.
 Students will be learning Java, a widely used programming language that is the current standard for AP Computer Science.
-Topics include: program development cycle, program syntax, writing code techniques, variables, conditionals, iteration, methods, classes and recursion.
+Topics include program development cycle, program syntax, writing code techniques, variables, conditionals, iteration, methods, classes and recursion.
 Students will gain an in-depth knowledge of how computers execute programs.
 Since the software is free, students will also be able to work at home and/or use district provided equipment.
 Students will have the opportunity to write original programs in their area of interest such as a GUI, game programming, or data management.
+Students will be prepared to take the AP exam in the spring.

 AP Computer Science Principles

 Be a part of this fun and engaging class.
-This course signals a change in direction for AP courses, as its primary emphasis builds on the students’ own backgrounds and strengths and emphasizes the importance of collaboration.
-Students will be surprised by this class’s innovative, flexible curriculum that uses the experiences, interests, and strengths of students to shape its path.
+This course signals a change in direction for AP courses, as its primary emphasis builds on the students' own backgrounds and strengths and emphasizes the importance of collaboration.
+Students will be surprised by this class's innovative, flexible curriculum that uses the experiences, interests, and strengths of students to shape its path.
 The course develops computational thinking skills in the context of creative problem solving.
 The primary goal of the course is to introduce students to the foundational concepts of computer science and challenge them to explore how computing and technology can impact the world.
 In this course you will learn about ways to analyze and study data, define and solve algorithms, how the internet works, and the global impact of computing.
-Rather than a deep-dive into computer programming, this class takes a broader impact and overview look at the field of computer science.
+Rather than a deep dive into computer programming, this class takes a broader impact and overview look at the field of computer science.
 It will include content and influence from classes offered at Stanford and Harvard.
+Students will be prepared to take the AP exam in the spring.
 Passing the AP exam includes a multiple-choice test and delivery of two in-class developed projects.

 Special Topics in Computer Science